-Yes or No How the district determines an individual's disabilities and/or work limitation District participates in the OTDA managed contract for independent medical evaluations.
-District contracts directly with a physician to provide independent medical evaluations.
-District accepts physician's statement provided by participant.
-District accepts physician's statement provided by participant but refers for an independent evaluation when deemed necessary.
-Other process:
+Yes or No: How the district determines an individual's disabilities and/or work limitation Yes District participates in the OTDA managed contract for independent medical evaluations.
+No District contracts directly with a physician to provide independent medical evaluations.
+Yes District accepts physician's statement provided by participant.
+Yes District accepts physician's statement provided by participant but refers for an independent evaluation when deemed necessary.
+Yes Other process: Referrals to IMA are made for medical, psychological and intellectual evaluations when required or warranted.

-- b.
-Described below is the district's procedure for notifying an individual of their exempt or non-exempt determination whenever an individual alleges to be unable to participate, or the individual otherwise participates in the employability disability review, including when an individual is notified that their status changes from exempt to non-exempt: - c.
-Described below is how the district notifies an individual of their exempt or non-exempt determination (reply yes or not to the options as they apply):
+b.
+Described below is the district's procedure for notifying an individual of their exempt or non-exempt determination whenever an individual alleges to be unable to participate, or the individual otherwise participates in the employability disability review, including when an individual is notified that their status changes from exempt to non-exempt: